BBMRI-cz/data-quality-framework/README.md

 ```

 Access the dashboard at http://localhost:8081.
+Setup a FHIR store.
+We recommend using the [Blaze store](https://github.com/samply/blaze) along with its suite of support tools such as [Blazectl](https://github.com/samply/blazectl).
 > [!WARNING]
 > Warning: If running the FHIR store locally (e.g., in another Docker container), ensure both containers are on the same
 > Docker network to communicate.
 Create a network and attach both containers: